ivonnegarciam/blooms/models/uncoupled/NEMO/create_new_experiment.md

 mkdir /LUSTRE/igarcia/outputs/NEMO_4.0_uncoupled/GOLFO36-E02-R # EXP01-R
 mkdir /LUSTRE/igarcia/outputs/NEMO_4.0_uncoupled/GOLFO36-E02-S # EXP01-S
 ```
-Note 1: I haven't yet manage to succesfully include the "EXP01" part in the folder name (it also has to be changed in other files, but it seems worth trying as I'll probaby be running various simulations from the same config file)
+Note 1: I haven't yet manage to succesfully include the "EXP01" part in the folder name (it also has to be changed in other files, but it seems worth trying as I'll probaby be running various simulations from the same config file).

 Note 2: Restart files are not moved to the /LUSTRE/igarcia/outputs/NEMO_4.0_uncoupled/$config_name-R folder.
 Check why.

 ```
 mv /LUSTRE/igarcia/tmp/GOLFO36-E03_1 /LUSTRE/igarcia/tmp/GOLFO36-E03_1_EXP01
 mv /LUSTRE/igarcia/tmp/GOLFO36-E03_2 /LUSTRE/igarcia/tmp/GOLFO36-E03_2_EXP01
 ```

-## 7) Check the GOLFO36-E01.db
+### 7) Check the GOLFO36-E01.db
-For 1mon-cold start sim it should only contain 3 columns (1 1 17856):
+For 1mon-cold start sim it should only contain 3 columns (1 1 17856) --> (number of months running, first timestep, number of timesteps to complete the first month):
 ```
 more GOLFO36-E01.db
 ```

-## 8) Run NEMO
+### 8) Run NEMO
 ```
 qsub run_nemo.ksh
 ```